Services for Online Students

 About this Guide

 As an online student, you are entitled to many excellent resources and services from the SBCC Luria Library.
-Follow the tabs on this guide to learn more about what we can offer you remotely, and contact us whenever you have questions!
+Follow the tabs on this guide to learn more about what we can offer you remotely.

-When accessing these ebook collections from off-campus, you may be prompted to log in with your Pipeline username and password.
+When accessing ebooks from off campus, you will be prompted to log in with your Pipeline username and password.

 Contains the full text of encyclopedias and specialized reference sources.
 Subjects covered include arts, biography, business, education, environment, history, law, literature, medicine, multicultural studies, government and political science, religion, science, and social sciences.